OyvindSabo/compendiums/04-introduction-to-mpi.md

 A broadcast is one of the standard collective communication techniques.
 During a broadcast, one process sends the same data to all processes in a communicator.
 One of the main uses of broadcasting is to send out user input to a parallel program, or send out configuration parameters to all processes.

 One of the things to remember about collective communication is that it implies a synchronization point among processes.
-This means that all processes must reach a point in their code before they can all begin executing again.
+This means that all processes must reach a certain point in their code before they can all begin executing again.
 Collective operations do not have a tag argument.
 There is no tag because collectives are blocking, so you can only have one collective active at a time.

 **MPI_Bcast**\
 Makes sure that every rank gets a copy of some data from a root rank.